 Suddenly a car pulled up alongside us, the occupants holding up their fire extinguisher and pointing to the back of the RV (interesting that they had a fire extinguisher in their car)!
 I knew instantly that we had a problem with the sailboat trailer.

-We observed that the sailboat trailer had no wheel, no fender, no leaf springs, and the axle was broken.
+I observed that the sailboat trailer had no wheel, no fender, no leaf springs, and the axle was broken.
 Also, the axle grease was on fire and the axle was melting down into the asphalt.
 We were so close to a impending terrible disaster (an outboard engine full of gas was also on the back of the sailboat).

-We immediately called our trustworthy insurance company who had emergency road-side service, asking them to send out a flatbed truck for the sailboat & trailer.
+I immediately called our trustworthy insurance company who had emergency road-side service, asking them to send out a flatbed truck for the sailboat & trailer.

 We were an hour from the nearest town, but he soon arrived, only to tell us there certainly was no way he could handle a sailboat and that he could not help us, cautioning that if we left it overnight in that area, it would be completely vandalized by dawn!

-My wife and I then propped up the sailboat trailer with wood blocks that I had luckily kept in the RV basement, dismantled the 8′ axle, put it in the RV (down the center isle) and drove to the nearest town.
+We then propped up the sailboat trailer with wood blocks that I had luckily kept in the RV basement, dismantled the 8′ axle, put it in the RV (down the center isle) and drove to the nearest town.